sollensmilla/Wcag-color-service/docs/test-report.md

 1. **Contrast Ratio Calculation** – verifies that the service correctly computes contrast ratios between two colors.
 2. **WCAG Compliance Check** – validates that the service correctly determines whether color combinations meet WCAG requirements.
 3. **Palette Generation** – confirms that the service can generate accessible lighter/darker variants of a base color.
-4. **Library Integration** – validates that the module can be packaged and successfully imported into another project.
+4. **NPM Package Integration** – validates that the published npm module can be installed and successfully imported into another project.

 ---